AdamKhaddaj/Dracula_V2.0/README.md

 This is a demo of a game development project created with Unity.

-All scripts, shaders, and models were created by Adam Khaddaj and Leo McCarthy-Kennedy.
+All scripts, shaders, and models were created by Adam Khaddaj and Leo McCarthy-Kennedy (https://github.com/LeoMcCarthyKennedy)

 Character rigs / animations were made using Mixamo.